Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 Hi [Name],

-Imagine this might not be a top priority right now, but wanted to double-check before I archive.
+Any thoughts?
+Totally get if this isn’t a top priority right now, but I wanted to double-check before I archive.

-Why this sales email works: You’re pushing the original context to the top of the inbox without forcing the prospect to reread a long email.
+Why this email template works: You’re pushing the original context to the top of the inbox without forcing the prospect to reread a long email.
+Giving them permission to say "no" is always better than silence.

 Subject: Resource for your team